Data-driven inference on optimal input-output properties of polynomial systems with focus on nonlinearity measures: Problem formulation

-with $\tilde{x}_i^+=f(\tilde{x}_i,\tilde{u}_i)+\tilde{d}_i$ and perturbation $\tilde{d}_i$.
-Since we examine the nonlinearity measure of the unperturbed system dynamics~\eqref{TrueSystem} and we suppose that the state measurements are effected by additive noise, i.e., $\tilde{x}_i=x_i+d_i$ and $\tilde{x}_i^+=x_i^++d_i^+$ with measurement noise $d_i$ and $d_i^+$, respectively, and the true states $x_i$ and $x_i^+=f(x_i,u_i)$, the perturbation holds $\tilde{d}_i=d_i^++f(x_i,u_i)-f(x_i+d_i,u_i)$.
-Thus, $\tilde{d}_i$ summarizes the additive noise $d_i^+$ and, analogously to \cite{Milanese}, the error when applying the dynamics to the uncertain state $\tilde{x}_i$ instead of the true state $x_i$.
-Analogously, we can proceed for perturbed inputs $u_i$.
-Furthermore, if the underlying system~\eqref{TrueSystem} is influenced by process noise then it has to be considered in the examination of AE-NLM which would be conceivable as we apply techniques from robust control but won't be scope of this paper. \\ In order to conclude on the unidentified parameters $F^*$, we additionally assume that $\tilde{d}_i,i=1,\dots,S$ is bounded explicitly in each time step as in \cite{MartinDissi}. \begin{assu}[Pointwise bounded noise] For the measured data \eqref{DataSet}, suppose that $\tilde{d}_i\in\mathcal{D}_i$ for $i=1,\dots,S$ for bounded sets
+with $\tilde{x}_i^+=f(\tilde{x}_i,\tilde{u}_i)+\tilde{d}_i$ and {unknown} perturbation $\tilde{d}_i$.
+Since we examine the NLM of the unperturbed system dynamics and we suppose that the state measurements are affected by additive noise, i.e., $\tilde{x}_i=x_i+d_i$ and $\tilde{x}_i^+=x_i^++d_i^+$ with measurement noise $d_i$ and $d_i^+$, respectively, and the true states $x_i$ and $x_i^+=f(x_i,\tilde{u}_i)$, respectively, {it} holds $\tilde{d}_i=d_i^++f(x_i,\tilde{u}_i)-f(x_i+d_i,\tilde{u}_i)$.
+Thus, $\tilde{d}_i$ summarizes the additive noise $d_i^+$ and, analogously to \cite{Milanese}, the error when applying the dynamics at the uncertain state $\tilde{x}_i$ instead of the true state $x_i$.
+Analogously, we can proceed for perturbed inputs $\tilde{u}_i$.
+Furthermore, if the underlying system~\eqref{NLsys} is influenced by additive process noise then this also has to be considered in the examination of the AE-NLM which would be conceivable as we apply techniques from robust control.
+However, this will not be within the scope of this paper. \\ In order to conclude on the unidentified parameters $F^*$, we additionally assume that $\tilde{d}_i,i=1,\dots,S,$ are bounded explicitly in each time step as in \cite{MartinDissi}. \begin{assu}[Pointwise bounded noise] For the measured data \eqref{DataSet}, suppose for $i=1,\dots,S$ that $\tilde{d}_i\in\mathcal{D}_i$ for compact sets